gaturama/Gaturama/README.md

 ### Gabriel **`System Analyst Developer Student`**

-I'm on the 4/5 stage of the college, growing up with OOP C#
+I'm on the 4/5 stage of the college, growing up with JavaScript
-- Learning JavaScript, Python OOP and TypeScript
+- Learning Python OOP and TypeScript

 ---